 Brooklyn Nursing Programs

 Aspiring nurses in the Brooklyn area have plenty of public and private schools to choose from.
 Read about three of these schools, all of which are less than five minutes from downtown.
-Check out the table near the end of the article for information on school types, enrollment numbers, tuition rates and more.
+Check out the table in the next section for information on school types, enrollment numbers, tuition rates and more.
 Also included is a short section discussing two other nearby school options.

 - ASA College, which is located directly in downtown Brooklyn, offers a 2-year nursing associate degree program.

-- Long Island University-Brooklyn Campus, which is 0.4 miles from downtown Brooklyn, offers a bachelor's degree program in nursing, as well as a nurse practitioner master's degree program in three areas of specialty (adult, family and geriatric).
+- Long Island University - Brooklyn Campus, which is also 4.3 miles from downtown Brooklyn, offers a bachelor's degree program in nursing, as well as a nurse practitioner master's degree program in three areas of specialty (adult, family and geriatric).

 ASA College was formed in 1985 and is authorized by the New York State Board of Regents to offer associate's degree programs.
 The college also has a campus in Manhattan that's located about five miles away from the Brooklyn campus.